-- applies to all information recorded since 1 April 1989.
-It also includes records made before that date if these are needed to make sense of subsequent information. - 74.2 In order to request access to personal information, applicants must write in to the Housing Needs Manager.
-The Council will require proof of identity such as bank card, birth certificate or driving licence, before an access request can be processed. - 74.3 The requested information will be provided to the applicant within a maximum of 56 days.
+- All applicants for housing have the right to see information held about them by the Council, in accordance with the Data Protection Act 2018 and the General Data Protection Regulations (GDPR).
+The right applies to all personal information regardless of the date that information was recorded. - 75.2 In order to request access to personal information, applicants must write in to the Housing Needs Manager.
+The Council will require proof of identity such as bank card, birth certificate or driving licence, before an access request can be processed. - 75.3 The requested information will be provided to the applicant within a maximum of 56 days.
 A charge of £10 will be made.
 Files are edited where necessary, for example to exclude information restricted by law or evidence provided by a third party (e.g. healthcare professional).
 In the latter case, information can only be released if the professional concerned has given their written consent.
-Applicants wishing to see information provided by third parties must seek consent from the professional(s) concerned, asking for a letter of confirmation to be submitted to the Council. - When the information is ready it will be made available to be collected from the Civic Offices unless the applicant confirms in writing for it to be sent through the post to a specific address. - 74.5 If the applicant considers that the personal information held by the Council is inaccurate, they may request that it is amended or removed from their file.
-In the event of a disagreement, the information will remain on file and the applicant's comments will be recorded on the file. - 74.6 Disclosure of information may be denied by the Council in any of the following circumstances: - i.
+Applicants wishing to see information provided by third parties must seek consent from the professional(s) concerned, asking for a letter of confirmation to be submitted to the Council. - When the information is ready it will be made available to be collected from the Civic Offices unless the applicant confirms in writing for it to be sent through the post to a specific address. - 75.5 If the applicant considers that the personal information held by the Council is inaccurate, they may request that it is amended or removed from their file.
+In the event of a disagreement, the information will remain on file and the applicant's comments will be recorded on the file. - 75.6 Disclosure of information may be denied by the Council in any of the following circumstances: - i.
 The information could prejudice criminal proceedings; - ii.
 The information is subject to Legal Professional Privilege; - iii.
 A medical or care professional is of the opinion that disclosure could result in risk of serious harm to the person concerned or to others as a result of disclosure.